betaylor73/wayside/doc/GenisysWaysideControllerRoadmap.md

    - `TransportDown → TransportUp` forces a return to `INITIALIZING`
    - All slaves are re‑entered into recall semantics
-   - Transient internal phases (e.g. `SEND_CONTROLS`) are correctly treated as non‑stable
+   - Transient internal phases are correctly treated as non‑stable

 6. **Closed reducer–executor loop semantics are respected**

    - Immediate executor‑driven advancement does not violate protocol law
-   - Tests assert *semantic invariants*, not transient scheduling artifacts
+   - Tests assert semantic invariants, not transient scheduling artifacts

 ---

+## Appendix C — Phase 3 Completion Notes

+This appendix records **why Phase 3 is formally closed**, what architectural risks were addressed, and what guarantees now hold before entering Phase 4.

+### C.1 Why Phase 3 is closed

+Phase 3 is complete because a **production‑shaped controller** has been introduced **without altering protocol semantics**, and all previously validated behavior has been preserved.

+Specifically:

+- `GenisysWaysideController` owns:
+  - the event queue
+  - reducer invocation
+  - executor invocation
+  - controller state lifecycle

+- No protocol logic was moved, duplicated, or reinterpreted
+- No new sources of behavior were introduced
+- All Phase 1 and Phase 2 tests pass unchanged when executed against the controller

+This confirms that the GENISYS protocol core is not merely correct in isolation, but **correct under realistic structural ownership**.

+### C.2 What Phase 3 proved

+Phase 3 establishes the following facts as *true and tested*:

+1. **Protocol semantics survive production ownership**
+   Hosting the reducer and executor inside a controller does not alter behavior.

+2. **Controller responsibilities are purely structural**
+   The controller manages sequencing and ownership only; it does not invent or reinterpret semantics.

+3. **Historical tests remain authoritative**
+   Phase 1 and Phase 2 tests act as non‑negotiable regression oracles across architectural evolution.

+4. **Stepwise and quiescent execution semantics coexist safely**
+   Both immediate (`apply`) and queued (`submit` + `runToQuiescence`) execution models behave consistently.

+5. **The system is ready for real integration**
+   With ownership concerns resolved, subsequent phases may safely introduce transport, timers, and observability.

-### B.3 What Phase 2 explicitly did *not* attempt
+### C.3 What Phase 3 explicitly did *not* attempt

-Phase 2 deliberately excluded:
+Phase 3 deliberately excluded:

-- Production controller ownership
+- Real transports or sockets
-- Threading or concurrency models
+- Concurrency or threading models
-- Real transport adapters
-- Real timing infrastructure
+- Real timers or clocks
-- Performance or throughput evaluation
+- Performance or throughput optimization

-Phase 2 is strictly concerned with **semantic correctness under stress**, not deployment realism.

----
+These concerns are deferred intentionally to later phases.

-### B.4 Implication for Phase 3
+### C.4 Implication for Phase 4

-Because Phase 2 is closed:
+Because Phase 3 is closed:

-- The reducer and executor are considered **stress‑validated**
-- Phase 3 may introduce a production‑shaped controller **without modifying protocol logic**
+- Phase 4 may introduce real transport adapters (UDP) without touching reducer logic
-- All Phase 1 and Phase 2 tests must continue to pass unchanged when run against the Phase 3 controller
+- Decode pipelines may be added so long as they emit semantic events only
+- Any protocol regression in Phase 4 is a **transport‑integration defect**, not a semantic defect

-Phase 3 therefore transitions the project from **semantic validation** to **structural ownership**, not from correctness to correctness.
+Phase 3 therefore represents the point at which the GENISYS WaysideController transitions from a **validated semantic core** to a **deployable system architecture**.

-This clean separation is intentional and preserves the architectural integrity of the GENISYS WaysideController.